Edmund Husserl: Formal and regional ontology

 Husserl sees ontology as a science of essences.
 Sciences of essences are contrasted with factual sciences: the former are knowable a priori and provide the foundation for the later, which are knowable a posteriori.
 Ontology as a science of essences is not interested in actual facts, but in the essences themselves, whether they have instances or not.
 Husserl distinguishes between formal ontology, which investigates the essence of objectivity in general, and regional ontologies, which study regional essences that are shared by all entities belonging to the region.
-Regions correspond to the highest genera of concrete entities: material nature, personal consciousness and interpersonal spirit.
+Regions correspond to the highest genera of concrete entities: material nature, personal consciousness, and interpersonal spirit.
 Husserl's method for studying ontology and sciences of essence in general is called eidetic variation.
 It involves imagining an object of the kind under investigation and varying its features.
 The changed feature is inessential to this kind if the object can survive its change, otherwise it belongs to the kind's essence.
-For example, a triangle remains a triangle if one of its sides is extended but it ceases to be a triangle if a fourth side is added.
+For example, a triangle remains a triangle if one of its sides is extended, but it ceases to be a triangle if a fourth side is added.
 Regional ontology involves applying this method to the essences corresponding to the highest genera.

 Philosophy of logic and mathematics

 Husserl believed that truth-in-itself has as ontological correlate being-in-itself, just as meaning categories have formal-ontological categories as correlates.
 Logic is a formal theory of judgment, that studies the formal a priori relations among judgments using meaning categories.
 Mathematics, on the other hand, is formal ontology; it studies all the possible forms of being (of objects).
-Hence for both logic and mathematics, the different formal categories are the objects of study, not the sensible objects themselves.
+Hence, for both logic and mathematics, the different formal categories are the objects of study, not the sensible objects themselves.
 The problem with the psychological approach to mathematics and logic is that it fails to account for the fact that this approach is about formal categories, and not simply about abstractions from sensibility alone.
-The reason why we do not deal with sensible objects in mathematics is because of another faculty of understanding called "categorial abstraction."
-Through this faculty we are able to get rid of sensible components of judgments, and just focus on formal categories themselves.
+The reason why sensible objects are not dealt with in mathematics is because of another faculty of understanding called "categorial abstraction."
+Through this faculty, people are able to get rid of sensible components of judgments, and just focus on formal categories themselves.

-Thanks to "eidetic reduction" (or "essential intuition"), we are able to grasp the possibility, impossibility, necessity and contingency among concepts and among formal categories.
+Thanks to "eidetic reduction" (or "essential intuition"), people are able to grasp the possibility, impossibility, necessity, and contingency among concepts and among formal categories.
 Categorial intuition, along with categorial abstraction and eidetic reduction, are the basis for logical and mathematical knowledge.

-Husserl criticized the logicians of his day for not focusing on the relation between subjective processes that give us objective knowledge of pure logic.
-All subjective activities of consciousness need an ideal correlate, and objective logic (constituted noematically) as it is constituted by consciousness needs a noetic correlate (the subjective activities of consciousness).
+Husserl criticized the logicians of his day for not focusing on the relation between subjective processes that offer objective knowledge of pure logic.
+All subjective activities of consciousness need an ideal correlate, and objective logic (constituted noematically), as it is constituted by consciousness, needs a noetic correlate (the subjective activities of consciousness).

 Husserl stated that logic has three strata, each further away from consciousness and psychology than those that precede it.